ActionAtSea/action-at-sea/readme.txt

 TO DO LIST:
 =====================================================================================

-- Implement player prediction to improve hit/health latency
+- Dead Reckoning
+- Fix firing request not reliable (UDP)
 - Improving fog/spray

+IF REQUIRED:
 - Convert dock to 3D

-IF REQUIRED:
 - Add player list/friend selection to lobby
 - Support for game board having non-uniform dimensions